MangelMaxime/Thoth/docs/src/Content/Json/Decode.md

 ### Pipeline decode style

-When working with larger object or if you prefer to use the `(|>)` operator, you can use pipeline helpers.
+When working with a larger object or if you prefer to use the `(|>)` operator, you can use the pipeline helpers.

 ```fsharp
 open Thoth.Json.Decode